tenbonks/scriptio-qoutes-app/README.md

 - Python - Is used for configuring the app, getting the data from MongoDB, also used with flask to create routes and functions for the app.

-- Materialize - Used to position elements in the DOM, how I used cards to display each post, a modal for the contact form, materialize forms for any form within the site, buttons for any buttons in the site.
+- Materialize - Used to position elements in the DOM, how I used cards to display each post, a modal for the contact form, materialize forms for any form within the site, buttons for any buttons in the site, toasts are also used within the site.
 I styled all of the elements to fit the site and make them more unique for my project.

-- Jquery - I used jQuery to access some of the DOM elements, also for some materialize elements jquery is needed for it to function, I also used it to target the modal, so that if the response from sending a email is ok, then close the modal.
+- Jquery - I used jQuery to access some of the DOM elements, also for some materialize elements jquery is needed for it to function, I also used it to target the modal within emailJS.js.

 - emailJS - I used this to send the supplied fields in the contact form to my email address, an auto reply will be sent to confirm the email was received